 Some websites would do best to avoid infinite scrolling altogether:

-- Ecommerce sites – These sites benefit from users being able to easily find and compare items according to different features.
+- eCommerce sites – These sites benefit from users being able to easily find and compare items according to different features.
 Sales-oriented sites benefit from simple, precise navigational tools.
 If your company goal is sales, stay away from infinite scrolling.
-Consider the clean, easy-to-navigate design of the site for the Pencil stylus, which emphasizes limited options so consumers can focus on purchasing:

 - Any site that requires users to search for specific products and services – When users search an infinite scrolling site, they wind up with infinite options.
 This is not always ideal for those with a specific need.
 Having too many options in the face of a specific request will likely make users look elsewhere.